 The sales or placement of business assets, including real estate, usually invites tax liabilities for sellers.
-Ideally, any sale of a sizable or expensive asset like a business property or hotel could bare an investor to heavy tax liabilities decreasing their ability drastically to engage in any sort of future investment.
+Ideally, any sale of a sizable or expensive asset like a business property or hotel could bare an investor to heavy tax liabilities, decreasing their ability to engage in any future investment.
 Section 1031 of the Internal Revenue Code provides a solution to this commonly faced issue.
 1031 Exchange promotes a tax-deferred option.

 Understanding Section 1031 of IRC

-1031 Exchange comprises of a well-structured exchange of investment real estate.
+1031 Exchange comprises a well-structured exchange of investment real estate.
 In a 1031 exchange sale, the investor does not ordinarily “swap” property with another investor.
-Rather, the investor trades one asset, and, within a specified time period, acquires replacement like-kind property.
+Rather, the investor trades one asset and acquires replacement like-kind property within a specified time period.

 As per the 1031 exchange rules –

 “No loss or gain is recognized on exchanging real estate occupied for business or investment purposes.
 If such assets are exchanged solely for like-kind properties, an investor can defer entire capital gains tax.”

 To benefit from this favorable tax treatment, investors looking to sell investment property should carefully examine whether re-investment in like-kind property is a suitable option.